By David Joel Miller.

 Poor nutrition can make your mental condition worse.
 There is lots of material out there on the internet and in books about diet.
 Spending some time reading about better health and working to improve that health can improve your outlook on life.
 Don’t neglect the most vital of all nutrients.
 Lack of adequate water can make you fuzzy headed.
 A large number of people think they are hungry when in fact they are thirsty.
 This leads to weight gain and poor mental health.
 Diet experts suggest drinking a glass of water and then waiting a few minutes to see if your hunger goes away on its own.

 If you are in early recovery, don’t overdo the exercise either, you can’t undo a long period of neglect by running a marathon on the first day.
-The key with exercise as with all other recovery activities is to keep your life in balance and build up to doing more gradually.
+The key to exercising as with all other recovery activities is to keep your life in balance and build up to doing more gradually.
 Do a little each day and slowly increase the amount and intensity of exercise.

 Improvements in mood and self-esteem come from the trying and appear long before any changes in the body become noticeable.